 But let's start at the beginning.
 What is a Roku Player?

 Roku is the most popular streaming platform in the United States.
 Its hardware is relatively inexpensive on the high end, and downright cheap on the low end.
-Roku has an ever-growing stable of free (as in ad-supported) content.
+Roku has an ever-growing stable of free (as in ad-supported) content — and it's a great portal to all of the options for free online movies and shows.
 And it has most — but not all — of the major streaming services available for you to use.

 1. Roku Ultra